me.vs.computer

 February 21, 2026

 Tracking pixels have a simple job: return a 1x1 transparent gif.
-But they have to support a large load and any mistake can affect thousands if not millions of rows.
+But they have to support a large load and any mistake can affect thousands if not millions of events downstream.

 At my previous job, we would rank users every year and send them a badge they could show off on their website — similar to how restaurants flaunt Yelp stickers.
 The badge included a tracking pixel.